sakshiyede/FirstProject/README.md

 # FirstProject
-This is my First Git Repository
+This is my first Git Repository.
 Author - Sakshi Yede